 Meet The Buffalypso, A Beast of Burden That’s Truly Trini to de Bone

 Many of the best, most endearing things about the Caribbean originated in Trinidad.
-Steelpans and Calypso music, limbo dancing, roti, the asphalt that you drive on everyday, Carib beer, my ancestral Bennett family – Trinidad is the birthplace of them all.
-It is another Bennett, though (another Stephen Bennett, no less), who we have to thank for the handsome guy pictured above.
-That, dear reader, is a Buffalypso.
+Steelpans and Calypso music.
+Limbo, roti, the asphalt that you drive on everyday.
+Carib beer, my ancestral Bennett family – Trinidad is the birthplace of them all.
+It is another Bennett, though (another Stephen Bennett, no less), who we have to thank for this handsome Trini.
+His name: Buffalypso.

-After studying veterinary medicine overseas, he retuned to Trinidad in 1948 and quickly became known as a leading expert in the care of cattle, horses, mules, dogs, and cats.
+After studying veterinary medicine overseas, Doctor Bennett retuned to Trinidad in 1948.
+In short order, he became known as a leading expert in the care of cattle, horses, mules, dogs, and cats.

-It was his work developing the Buffalypso, though, that would make Dr. Bennett a legend.
+It was his work developing the Buffalypso, though, that made Dr. Bennett a legend.

 Employing selective breeding techniques among the hardiest of Indian water buffalo, Dr. Bennett’s Buffalypso (Bubalis bubalis) would prove to be one of the most disease-resistant beasts of burden in the world.
 It is the exceptionally thick, virtually parasite-proof skin of the Buffalypso that makes it unique.